 - Brown, yellow, green, red, and orange construction paper

 - Craft glue

-Step One: We started by sponging brown paint on the paper plates, so that they would dry while we finished the rest of our craft.
+- We started by sponging brown paint on the paper plates so that they would dry while we finished the rest of our craft.

-Step Two: Cut out feather shapes out of construction paper.
-You can cut as many as you would like you turkey to have.
-I knew that my 3 year old daughter would only write so many, so she did less feathers than my 6 year old daughter.
+- Cut out feather shapes out of construction paper.
+You can cut as many as you would like your turkey to have.
+I knew that my 3-year-old daughter would only write so many, so she did fewer feathers than my 6-year-old daughter.

-Once you have talked about everything you are grateful for have them write them on their feathers.
+Once you have talked about everything you are grateful for having them write them on their feathers.
 Again, smaller children might need you to write it for them on a blank piece of paper so that they could copy the sentences.
-This is what I did for my 3 year old, while my 6 year old wrote them on her own.
+This is what I did for my 3-year-old, while my 6 years old wrote them on her own.

-Step Five: Add a face to your turkey with some of the left over construction paper and google eyes.
+- Add a face to your turkey with some of the leftover construction paper and googly eyes.

-Step Six: Add your thankful feathers to your turkey with either craft glue or tape.
+- Add you’re thankful feathers to your turkey with either craft glue or tape.